Ready to learn more?

 Scholarships

-The Trades Foundations – Motive Power program will provide you with an opportunity to prepare to meet the English communications assessment entry point for a Motive Power program in the School of Transportation.
+The Trades Foundations – Motive Power program will provide students with an opportunity to prepare to meet the English communications assessment entry point for a Motive Power program in the School of Transportation.

-You’ll learn about a variety of passenger, commercial and heavy duty equipment vehicles through the study of component identification, shop safety practices, tool identification and the use of specialized equipment.
+Students will learn about a variety of passenger, commercial and heavy duty equipment vehicles through the study of component identification, shop safety practices, tool identification and the use of specialized equipment.
 The development of sound communication and mathematical skills, within a trade context, will also be emphasized.
-Throughout the program, you’ll be able to apply theoretical knowledge to hands-on, practical work on a variety of training units, vehicles and equipment in a lab environment.
+Throughout the program, students will be able to apply theoretical knowledge to hands-on, practical work on a variety of training units, vehicles and equipment in a lab environment.

 What You’ll Learn